RubenEschauzier/poster-paper-eswc-2023-join-rl/content/abstract.md

 ## Abstract
 <!-- Context      -->
-In recent years,
-relational databases have been successfully leveraging reinforcement learning to optimize query plans.
+In recent years, relational databases successfully leverage reinforcement learning to optimize query plans.
 <!-- Need         -->
 Within graph databases and RDF quad stores, such research has been limited so far,